-11During the years 2004, 2005, 2006, and 2007, the Federal Tax Service introduced new chapters to the Tax Code of the Russian Federation, namely Chapter 29: Tax on Gambling; Chapter 30: Social Goods; Chapter 25: Levies for the Use of Wildlife and Marine Biological Resources; Chapter 26: Unified Agricultural Tax - abolished sales tax; Chapter 25.3: State Duty and 31: Land Tax of the Tax Code of the Russian Federation; Water Tax, Chapter 02.25 of the Tax Code of the Russian Federation.
+11 During the years 2004, 2005, 2006, and 2007, the Federal Tax Service introduced new chapters to the Tax Code of the Russian Federation, namely Chapter 29: Tax on Gambling; Chapter 30: Social Goods; Chapter 25: Levies for the Use of Wildlife and Marine Biological Resources; Chapter 26: Unified Agricultural Tax - abolished sales tax; Chapters 25.3: State Duty and 31: Land Tax of the Tax Code of the Russian Federation; Water Tax, Chapter 02.25 of the Tax Code of the Russian Federation.
 Exemption from fees for the use of water bodies (Presidential Decree of the Russian Federation).
 Furthermore, the Ministry of Taxes and Levies of the Russian Federation underwent a transformation into the Federal Tax Service with the aim of enhancing the functions of executive bodies and optimizing tax management.
-12Refer to Novikov (2005), where he discusses the reforms of federalist doctrine in Russia in his article.